message/iata/IR.md

-Published 09.08.2021
+Published 10.08.2021
 1. Suspension of visa on arrival facilities for passengers traveling as tourists.
 2. E-visas can be obtained before departure at <a href="http://e_visa.mfa.ir/en/">http://e_visa.mfa.ir/en/</a> .
 Passengers must have an e-visa confirmation.
 3. Passengers are not allowed to enter if in the past 14 days they have been in or transited for more than 4 hours through Brazil or Uruguay.
-4. Passengers must have a negative COVID-19 RT-PCR test result taken at most 96 hours before departure from the first embarkation point.
+4. Passengers must have a negative COVID-19 RT-PCR test taken at most 96 hours before departure from the first embarkation point.
 The test result must be in English or approved by an Iranian consulate.
 - This does not apply to passengers younger than 8 years.
 5. Passengers arriving from Andorra, Argentina, Bolivia, Botswana, Chile, Colombia, Costa Rica, Cuba, Cyprus, Ecuador, Egypt, Fiji, Georgia, India, Indonesia, Kuwait, Lesotho, Libya, Lithuania, Malawi, Malaysia, Mongolia, Mozambique, Namibia, Nepal, Netherlands, Oman, Paraguay, Peru, Portugal, Russian Fed., Seychelles, South Africa, Spain, Sudan, Suriname, Syria, Tanzania, Tunisia, United Kingdom, Zambia or Zimbabwe are subject to a COVID-19 test upon arrival and quarantine at their own expense.
 - This does not apply to: